Outbound-Process/.github/.github/ISSUE_TEMPLATE/set-up-github-repository.md

 To create the private repository, some additional information is needed.
 Please fill out the form below (**please only edit it in the original post**, don't copy the content to a new comment or a new issue!) and make sure to stick to the [publishing process](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Create+an+SAP+Open+Source+Project) (starting with task F1) and to adhere to the [publishing guidelines](https://wiki.wdf.sap.corp/wiki/display/ospodocs/OSS+Publishing+Guidelines).

 ### 1. Organization for the repository
-_The organization that the repository will belong to.
-Mention the name of the organization.
-If you want to publish on github.com/sap organization then just answer sap, if you want to publish the project on github.com/sap-samples then just answer sap-samples._
+_The GitHub organization that the repository will belong to.
+Our standard publishing organization is github.com/SAP.
+In this case, simply enter sap.
+If you want to publish the project on another organization, please enter the respective name.
+Please be aware that the organization needs to support our outbound process.
+See [our information about how to create an open source project](https://wiki.wdf.sap.corp/wiki/display/ospodocs/Create+an+SAP+Open+Source+Project) for currently supported organizations._

 ```
 {your answer}